NAVETRA™ · OIaR Simulation

 This article has been prepared by Purple Wins for informational and thought-leadership purposes only.
 It does not constitute financial advice, investment advice, legal advice, or any form of professional advisory service.
 Nothing in this article should be relied upon as the basis for any investment, business, or governance decision.

-Weatherford International settled all regulatory actions referenced in this article without admitting or denying the findings.
-James Hudgins and Darryl Kitay settled SEC charges without admitting or denying the findings.
-Ernst & Young settled related charges without admission or denial.
-All financial figures, regulatory findings, and governance facts attributed to Weatherford International, its former executives, and named third parties are sourced from the public record as listed above.
-Purple Wins has made reasonable efforts to accurately represent the content of those sources but accepts no liability for any inaccuracies, omissions, or misinterpretations.
+Weatherford International settled the referenced regulatory matters without admitting or denying the findings.
+All financial figures, regulatory findings, and governance facts attributed to Weatherford International, its former executives, and named third parties are drawn from the public record as listed above.
+Purple Wins has made reasonable efforts to accurately represent those sources but accepts no liability for inaccuracies, omissions, or misinterpretations.